 Can you transfer points between members?

 The short answer is: yes, you can transfer points, though it'll cost you.
-Southwest charges a transfer fee of 1¢ per point, which all but wipes out the value.
+Southwest charges a transfer fee of 1¢ per point — which all but wipes out the value.
 Additionally, you have to transfer points in increments of 1,000.
-Due to the cost, it's nearly always better to simply buy points for a specific redemption, rather than transfer them.
+Due to the cost, it's rarely worth transferring points between members.

 If you're looking to book travel for someone else, there's an easy solution: Just book their ticket using your Rapid Rewards balance.
 Southwest allows you to book travel for anyone using your points.
 In the booking process, simply put the name and Rapid Rewards number of the person for whom you're booking.